hsocarras/nodbus-plus/docs/protocol/modbus_master_tcp.rst

     * *key* <number>: Transaction ID
     * *value* <Buffer>: timer's id.

 A map to store active request's timer.
 Each request start a timeout timer when is sended to server.
-This map store the timers is for each request using her transaction's id as key.
+This map store the timer's id for each request using her transaction's id as key.

 Atribute: modbusTcpClient.transactionCount